 - 1. Gather demands, visions and wishes from the various stakeholders (including the departments, expert users, managers and clients). - 2.
 Transform it into requirements according to this guide and the template. - 3.
 Validate the requirements with the stakeholders and revise as needed. - 4.
+Don't write traditional requirements too ("the system shall ...") because you believe that "then we are covered".
+It ruins the positive effect of SL-07.

-Send the requirements in tender (see section K1 below).
+5. Send the requirements in tender (see section K1, below).